diku-dk/futhark/docs/language-overview.rst

 The syntax of Futhark is derived from Haskell and Standard ML, although somewhat less flexible.
 Futhark is not whitespace-sensitive, and indentation is only used for readability.
-An identifier starts with a letter, followed by any number of letters, digits and underscores.
+An identifier starts with a lowercase letter, followed by any number of letters, digits and underscores.
+A structure identifier starts with an uppercase letter.
 Numeric, string and character literals use the same notation as Haskell (which is very similar to C), including all escape characters.
 Comments are indicated with ``--`` and span to end of line.
 Block comments are not presently supported.

 First-order Futhark
 -------------------